gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The CoAP POST request MAY additionally contain the following parameters, which, if included, MUST have the corresponding values:

-   - 'ecdh_info' defined in {{ecdh-info}}, encoding the CBOR simple value Null to request information on the ECDH algorithm, the ECDH algorithm parameters, the ECDH key parameters and on the exact encoding of public keys used in the groups that the client has been authorized to join, in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+   - 'ecdh_info' defined in {{ecdh-info}}, with value the CBOR simple value 'null' (0xf6) to request information on the ECDH algorithm, the ECDH algorithm parameters, the ECDH key parameters and on the exact encoding of public keys used in the groups that the client has been authorized to join, in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

-   - 'gm_dh_pub_keys' defined in {{gm-dh-info}}, encoding the CBOR simple value Null to request the Diffie-Hellman public keys of the Group Manager in the groups that the client has been authorized to join, in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+   - 'gm_dh_pub_keys' defined in {{gm-dh-info}}, with value the CBOR simple value 'null' (0xf6) to request the Diffie-Hellman public keys of the Group Manager in the groups that the client has been authorized to join, in case the joining node supports the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

    Alternatively, the joining node may retrieve this information by other means.